-Join Ellery Connell for an in-depth discussion in this video Basic material channels: Diffuse, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Basic material channels: Diffuse, part of Learning MODO 601.

 In this video, we'll have a look at the diffused settings on the basic material. …Which in this case is just going to govern the color, and the brightness of …the color, and the nature of the color on the surface of the 3D object. …If you'd like to follow along, with exactly what I'm doing here, you can open …up the materials sphere's basic.
 Which has all these materials on them already. …Then you can go and just further explore the settings that I'll be talking about. …And if you'd like to build these from scratch, you can open up the material …spheres start project, and that will give you the same thing but with just no …materials added on.
 Just blank materials in the place on each …individual sphere so that you can start building those from scratch.…